NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-aws-emr.md

 spark_rapids_user_tools emr diagnostic --help
 ```

-Run diagnostic command to collects information from Dataproc cluster, such as OS version, # of worker
+Run diagnostic command to collects information from EMR cluster, such as OS version, # of worker
 nodes, Yarn configuration, Spark version and error logs etc. The cluster has to be running and the
 user must have SSH access.